-Tuning: The controller makes an adjustment to the condenser concerned.
+Tuning: Will initiate a routine with a duration of 72 hours, where the controller makes an adjustment to the condenser concerned.
 Note that tuning should only be done when the condenser is operating under normal operating conditions.

-ON: Tuning is completed and monitoring has commenced.
+ON: (RUN) is completed and monitoring has commenced.
 OFF: Monitoring is cut out.